 The Case Against CBD Isolate

-While CBD isolate might sound like the best approach to CBD for you, keep in mind that there are also a key disadvantage to isolating CBD from other cannabis compounds.
-Research has shown that the combination of cannabinoids and terpenes generates an entourage effect, a synergistic interaction that boosts the therapeutic effects of each compound involved.
+While CBD isolate might sound like the best approach to CBD for you, keep in mind that there is also a key disadvantage to isolating CBD from other cannabis compounds.
+Research has shown that the combination of cannabinoids and terpenes generates an entourage effect, a synergistic interaction that boosts the individual effects of each compound involved.